hankbao/libreboot/docs/archive_old.md

 -   build-release: remove the bin/ directory from libreboot\_util
 -   cleandeps: delete the bin/ directory
 -   buildrom-withgrub: create the bin directory if it does not exist
--   coreboot-libre: don\'t use git for version timestamp
+-   coreboot-libre: don't use git for version timestamp
 -   i945-pwm: add clean command to Makefile
 -   i945-pwm: add -lz to Makefile
 -   docs/install/x200\_external: Mention GPIO33 non-descriptor mode